hankotanks/roguelike_map_generator/README.md

 `build(height: usize, width: usize, seed: Option<u64>, rooms: bool) -> Vec<Vec<Tile>>`

-A random seed will be used if seed is `Option::None` otherwise, the provided `Some` value will be unwrapped and used to seed the PRNG.
+A random seed will be used if seed is `Option::None` otherwise, the provided `Some` value will be unwrapped and used to seed the generation process.

 ## Requirements